sarah-h2g2/Credit-Card-Validation/ReadMe.txt

-A simple app for validating visa and master card
+A simple app for validating visa and master card and american express